1994 North Korean nuclear crisis: Aftermath

-On 21 October 1994, the Agreed Framework was signed in Geneva, effectively freezing North Korea's nuclear program.
-Despite this, almost a decade later, due to tensions between the US and North Korea over the latter's missile transfers to Iran, North Korea would resume its nuclear weapons program.
+On 21 October 1994, the Agreed Framework was signed in Geneva, apparently freezing North Korea's nuclear program.
+Despite this, almost a decade later, owing in part to tensions between the US and North Korea over the latter's missile transfers to Iran, North Korea would resume its nuclear weapons program.
+Shortly after the Agreed Framework deal was signed, the Kitty Hawk and her battle group were involved in a tense standoff with Chinese naval forces from 27-29 October 1994 that was resolved peacefully.